-Disclosure Quantity Units Total weight of hazardous waste generated 0.015 metric tonnes Total weight of hazardous waste transported 0 metric tonnes
+Disclosure Quantity Units Total weight of hazardous waste generated 0 MT Total weight of hazardous waste transported 0 MT

-CREIT and its Lessees Management Approach on Waste Management
+CREIT and its Lessees' Management Approach on Waste Management

-Solar plants do not consume environmentally critical materials for energy production and operations.
-As a corporation engaged in sustainable infrastructure, waste management is also material to the Group.
+As a corporation engaged in sustainable infrastructure, CREIT minimizes environmental impact at all stages of solar plant operation, including implementing waste management practices.
 After its operating life, future possible hazardous waste from site equipment will be disposed of through the Department of Environment and Natural Resources (DENR) accredited processing units.
 Other recyclable site wastes will be donated to local barangay units to support infrastructure projects, such as waiting sheds, and other initiatives that will aid the local community.

-In addition, solar panels have a service life of twenty-five to thirty years, with no significant waste generated during its operating life.
+In addition, solar panels have a service life of twenty-five to thirty years, with no significant waste generated during their operating life.
 After the serviceable life, the solar panels will be disposed of by accredited suppliers.
-The Group ensures that these accredited suppliers adhere to regulatory standards, comply with all rules and regulations, and have excellent track records, as applicable.
+The Group ensures that the suppliers adhere to regulatory standards, comply with all rules and regulations, and have excellent track records, as applicable.
 The Clark Waste Disposal Management System is the accredited partner disposal company that processes busted solar panels and other hazardous waste of the Group.